jnylam/jnylam.github.io/_courses/146-f16/homework04.md

 AVDESIHHLDDIKKKKKKKKKKK
 ```

-__(a)__ order species listed above by how closely related you believe they are to humans.
+__(a)__ order the species listed above by how closely related you believe they are to humans.
 You may need to do a web search to find out what animals each of the scientific names in square brackets represents.

 __(b)__ order the species above by the length of the longest common subsequence between their HBB protein sequence and human HBB protein sequence.
 Does this serve to confirm your prior knowledge or to refute it?
 Any surprises?